 Larry is admitted to practice in all courts of record of Davidson County, Tennessee, including the Tennessee Supreme Court, United States District Court, and United States Court of Appeals for the Sixth Circuit.

 Raised on a small farm in Nolensville, Tennessee, Larry taught school at Nolensville Elementary School in the early 1970’s while attending law school at night in Nashville at the Nashville School of Law.

-Larry and his wife of 37 years, Marilyn, have two adult children, Corey and Jonathan, and three grandchildren Justin, Addison, and Isabella.
-Jonathan is also a car crash attorney in Nashville with the firm.
+Larry and his wife Marilyn, have two adult children, Corey and Jonathan, and four grandchildren Justin, Addison, Isabella, Emma.
+Jonathan is now the managing partner of the firm.
 When not at the office, Larry and Marilyn enjoy spending time at their condo in Venice, Florida.

 In 2000, Larry suffered a stroke.
-Fortunately, he refuses to let this incident sidetrack his career and his desire to represent his clients.
-While Larry no longer litigates cases in the courtroom, he is involved in every client’s matter contributing to his more than 40 years of courtroom experience, trial preparation, negotiation skills, and knowledge of the law.
-Whether it is discussing trial strategy and preparation, the details of a business deal, or meeting with the family of seriously injured people, Larry provides a stronghold of leadership and experience upon which his clients and staff rely.
+Fortunately, he refuses to let this incident sidetrack his career.
+While Larry no longer personally handles cases, he provides assistance to the firm’s attorneys utilizing his more than 40 years of courtroom experience, trial preparation, negotiation skills, and knowledge of the law.
+Whether it is discussing trial strategy and preparation or the details of a business deal, Larry provides a stronghold of leadership and experience upon which everyone at the firm relies.